-Another fantastic type of UGC you can ask for isn’t feedback on your existing products, but ideas for entirely new products.
-A contest asking for this type of content is a great way to let your followers flex their creative muscles and engage with your brand in a fun way which will help strengthen your user relationships, encourage social sharing of your brand, and maybe even produce some innovative ideas.
+Another fantastic type of UGC you can ask for is ideas for new products or directions.
+This is a great way to let your followers flex their creative muscles and engage with your brand in a fun way which will help strengthen your user relationships, encourage social sharing of your brand, and maybe even produce some innovative ideas.

 You can run this type of contest yourself without having to offer such an extravagant prize.
 People like sharing their ideas, so any incentive you can offer will often be enough to drive a contest which will engage your fans and possibly even inspire your next big offering.

 As the last point illustrated, contests which give users the opportunity to show some creative flair can generate huge amounts of engagement.
 A great idea for a contest can be one which asks users to engage with your product in an original and creative way.
 This is a terrific way to produce an abundance of high-quality marketing material, spread your brand message and engage your audience.

 Perhaps the best example of this type of competition comes from Starbucks, whose Red Cup Contest asked users to decorate their Starbucks cups and post them online for their chance to win cash prizes.